 AI Editing: Analysis vs Generation

 Sudowrite is a writing tool.
 EPOS-AI is a writing and editing tool.
 The 3-level AI editing system analyses your manuscript for spelling and grammar (Level 1), style weaknesses like passive voice, filter verbs, and cliché metaphors (Level 2), and content-level issues like character inconsistencies, pacing problems, and POV breaks (Level 3).
-All three levels operate with your full manuscript as context.
+All three levels use the manuscript context available to your plan.

 Sudowrite is a good tool for specific use cases.
 If you write short fiction, flash fiction, or experimental prose where scene-level generation matters more than manuscript-level coherence, Sudowrite's Muse model is genuinely excellent.
 If your primary need is "write the next 300 words in my voice" and you handle consistency tracking yourself, Sudowrite does that well at a lower price point.